master #8309 +/- ##

 I have not put e.errorcount == 3, because ctx can cause its goroutine live longer and it will cause a errorcount of 4

 Right, which is why I suggested changing to failing if it's less than three.
 We should have at least three.
-Or we can just confirm the check failed by checking ctx.Err()
+Or we can just confirm the check failed by checking ctx.Err() and then not have to worry about all the complexity to track errorCount at all.
+Either way is fine.

 internal/leakcheck/leakcheck_test.go